cronvel/rest-query/README.md

 * a PUT request creating a new document or overwriting a whole document
 * executed before the document is inserted, if it rejects the document creation is aborted

-The `context.incomingDocument` contains the document about to be created: it can be altered by the hook.
+The `context.hook.incomingDocument` contains the document about to be created: it can be altered by the hook.

 If `context.parentObjectNode` is set, then the resource about to be created is a child of that *objectNode* (e.g. PUT, POST on a collection).